MultiSafepay/docs/content/integration/ready-made/cs-cart/_index.md

 {{< alert-notice >}} **Attention Dutch merchants**

-We strongly recommend that you do **not** apply surcharges to [pay later methods](/payment-methods/pay-later/).
+We strongly recommend **not** applying surcharges to [pay later methods](/payment-methods/pay-later/).
 This is now considered providing credit under the Wet op het consumentenkrediet and article 7:57 of the Burgerlijk Wetboek, and requires a permit from the Authority for Financial Markets (AFM). {{< /alert-notice >}}

 ### Updates

-You can update the plugin in your CS-Cart backend or the CMS marketplace, or using SFTP.
+You can update the plugin in your CS-Cart backend or the CMS marketplace, or via SFTP.

 {{< details title="Updating via SFTP" >}}

 1. Make sure you have a backup of your production environment, and that you test the plugin in a staging environment.
-2. From the [CS-Cart manual](/payments/integrations/ecommerce-platforms/cs-cart/#manual), download the plugin again.
+2. Download the plugin again above.
 3. Follow the Installation instructions from step 2 and then the Configuration instructions.

 {{< /details >}}